gorkermann/toastpoint/README.md

 attempts to turn <code>obj</code> into a JSON string.
 This doesn't work well if the object contains pointers to other objects, which you *also* want to stringify.
 At best, space is wasted, and at worst, the conversion fails due to loops in the object tree.

-toastpoint converts an array of 'first-class' objects to JSON, except that if one first-class object contains another, that entry is replaced by a 'pointer', which looks thus:
+Toastpoint converts an array of 'first-class' objects to JSON, except that if one first-class object contains another, that entry is replaced by a 'pointer', which looks thus:

 <code>
   {